-The development of the life skills curriculum continued, moving forward to the review and develop phase for year 11 and 6th form and extending opportunities in year 9 and 10..
-This is a relatively new curriculum area and ongoing review and development is important to ensure that all students are provided with an appropriately broad, balanced and engaging curriculum which meets their individual needs.
+The life skills curriculum has been extended and further developed to respond to changing student need.
+It has been developed in response to changes in the opportunities available to students after they leave school to support them to be as well prepared for the next stage of learning and life as possible.
+Ongoing review and development is important to ensure that all students are provided with an appropriately broad, balanced and engaging curriculum which meets their individual needs.
 Evidence shows all students making and maintaining progress in this area.
 This curriculum links directly with students EHC plans through the preparing for adulthood section and progress for individuals was evidenced during the EHC review process.